-(One of the best tries to date but the truth is men and women are from 2 different planets, on different time zones, different school of thoughts.
-Image source: http://andlooking.wordpress.com)
+(One of the best tries to date uncover the mystery but the truth is men and women are from 2 different planets, on different time zones, different schools of thought.
+Image source: And Looking)

 You probably have this joke (or a variation of it):-

 A man walking along a California beach was deep in prayer when all of a sudden he said aloud, “Lord grant me one wish”.

 The sky clouded and a booming voice said, “Because you have tried to be faithful I will grant you one wish.”
 The man said, “Build a bridge to Hawaii so I can drive over any time I want to.”

 The Lord answered, “Your request is very materialistic.
 Think of the logistics of that kind of undertaking.
 The supports required to reach the bottom of the Pacific!